 Clare's experience at the Transplant Games

-I was diagnosed with PSC in 2006 and received my transplant in March 2014 and this year I took park in my second British Transplant Games.
+I was diagnosed with PSC in 2006 and received my transplant in March 2014.
+In 2017, I took part in my second British Transplant Games.

 The British Transplant Games take place every year in different locations around the UK with their purpose being to increase public awareness of the need for more people to join the NHS Organ Donation Register and discuss their wishes with their families along with bringing together the transplant community to celebrate the gift of life.

-This year there were over 25 sporting activities to choose from, at varying degrees of exertion.
+In 2017 there were over 25 sporting activities to choose from, at varying degrees of exertion.
 I chose to compete in the Archery, Tennis, 3km run, 1500m, 800m and the 4x100m team relay.
-I had my most successful games ever this year coming away with a Bronze in Archery, Gold in Tennis, Gold in the 3km run, Gold in the 1500m and a Gold in the 800m!
+I had my most successful games ever, coming away with a Bronze in Archery, Gold in Tennis, Gold in the 3km run, Gold in the 1500m and a Gold in the 800m!

 I was and still am so proud of myself for what I achieved and forever thankful to my donor and their family for giving me that precious gift of life which meant I was able to compete and see what this gift means to families and people like me!